ChungkingLDY/poc4rsgo-matlab-code/README.md

 ## References

-The benchmark algorithms implemented and evaluated in the experiments are primarily drawn from the following works:
+The benchmark algorithms implemented and evaluated in the experiments are drawn from the following works:

 1. Chen, C. H., Lin, J., Yücesan, E., & Chick, S. E. (2000).
 Simulation budget allocation for further enhancing the efficiency of ordinal optimization.
 Discrete Event Dynamic Systems, 10(3), 251-270.